 “Please excuse Ann for being late this morning.
 She has morning sickness.”

-I turned back toward the house, my jaw hanging open, but my mom was already standing at the door, watching me with a satisfied smirk.
-She waved and called out, “Guess you’ll be on time tomorrow, huh?”
+I turned back toward the house, but my mom was already standing in the doorway, arms crossed, grinning like a woman who had just played her final card.
+She waved sweetly and called out, “Guess you’ll be on time tomorrow, huh?”

 Heroine of Buffalo Creek Valley: Anne Rowe Hupp